Husenap/dubu-block/README.md

 ### Todo-list

 #### Todo
-- [ ] See if it's a good idea to replace BlockId directly with BlockType
 - [ ] Rework the chunk generation system (parallelize, add stages, delay mesh generation, neighbour access)
 - [ ] Implement a first person avatar that can run around in the world
 - [ ] Figure out a way to color leaves and grass using mask (how to differentiate between transparency and color masking?)